Theory of robust quantum many-body scars in long-range interacting systems: Overview

 \section{Overview}

-The results of this paper apply to general quantum spin lattices with spin-spin interactions decaying algebraically as $1/r^\alpha$ with the distance $r$.
+The results of this paper apply to fairly general quantum spin lattices with interactions depending algebraically on the distance $r$ as $1/r^\alpha$.
 For the sake of concreteness we work with a variable-range Ising-like quantum spin chain, introduced in Sec.~\ref{sec_model}.
 The following Sections present the main contributions of this work:

 \begin{itemize} \item Performing an extensive study of numerical energy spectra of variable-range quantum Ising chains, we show that random-matrix-like level repulsion appears for infinitesimal $\alpha$ along with resilient anomalous eigenstates, characterized by large collective spin size, low entanglement, and high overlap with product states (Sec.~\ref{sec_numerics}).
 We identify these eigenstates as candidate QMBS-like states, smoothly deformed from the large-spin eigenstates of the permutationally-symmetric (solvable) mean-field limit $\alpha=0$.
 Using a refined numerical approach which involves a projection of the Hamiltonian onto large-spin subspaces (App.~\ref{app_approximethod}), we find evidence for robustness of the QMBS for arbitrary $L$ when $0<\alpha\lesssim d$, and for their eventual hybridization when $\alpha\gg d$.